-I don't often share recipes from my second book, WHOLE on here, prefering to keep this to new recipes as I create them.
-I really want you to experience it's pages and 111 other recipes for yourself.
-I poured everything into that book including it's design and feel so that you may not only have a recipe bible at your finger tips but also a beautiful book that grounds you and transports you to the Australian bush and beaches in our local area.
-But.......
-I also want you to know just how easy and delicious the recipes are, so here is one of my favourites for you.
-Today is the winter solstice here in the southern hemisphere so I thought, what better day to make a delicious warming crumble.
-For a video of me making this simple dish + a tutorial on how to make the beautiufl ceramic baking dish, check out my IGTV. x Harry As far as warming and comforting desserts go, I can’t find much better than my Mum’s apple crumble.
+I don't often share recipes from my second book WHOLE on here, preferring to keep this to new recipes as I create them.
+I really want you to experience its pages and the 111 other recipes for yourself.
+I poured everything into that book including the design and feel, so that you not only have a recipe bible at your finger tips but also a beautiful book that grounds you and transports you to the Australian bush and beaches in our local area.
+But...I also want you to know just how easy and delicious the recipes are, so here is one of my favourites for you.
+Today is the winter solstice here in the southern hemisphere so I thought, what better day to make a delicious crumble.
+As far as warming and comforting desserts go, I can’t find much better than my Mum’s apple crumble.
 This recipe is adapted from hers.
 I have added blueberries and a bit of spice for extra warming goodness.
-This recipe is so full of whole foods, flavour and sustaining energy that you could enjoy any leftovers for brekkie.
-Great when it’s chilly, served with a big dollop of coconut yoghurt and a pinch of extra cinnamon, it is divine.
-For a gluten-free option replace the oats with more almonds and shredded coconut.(swaps at the bottom of the post x )
+This recipe is so full of wholefoods, flavour and sustaining energy that you could enjoy any leftovers for brekkie.
+It's great to tuck into when it’s chilly, served with a big dollop of coconut yoghurt and a pinch of extra cinnamon - it really is divine.
+For a gluten-free option, replace the oats with more almonds and shredded coconut (see swaps in the cooks notes at the bottom of the post).
+For a video of me making this simple dish and a tutorial on how to make the beautiful ceramic baking dish, check out my IGTV. x Harry

-Serves 4 Prep time: 10 minutes Cook time: 30 minutes Difficulty: Easy
+Serves: 4 Prep time: 10 minutes Cook time: 30 minutes Difficulty: Easy

 Blitz whole almonds in your food processor until a meal is formed.
 Combine all dry crumble ingredients in a bowl and stir well.
 Add tahini and maple syrup.
 Stir and crumble with hands until evenly combined.

-Once fruit is done, add to the bottom of a baking dish spreading evenly.
+Once fruit is done, add to the bottom of a baking dish, spreading evenly.
 If you are planning to make this over a campfire, pre-prepare the dry crumble mixture.
 Top with crumble and place in the oven for 10-15 minutes.
-If you are camp-cooking simply assemble cooked fruit mixture and topping.
+If you are camp cooking, simply assemble cooked fruit mixture and topping.
 Cover with foil and place close to the coals of the fire, turning carefully every now and then.
 Dust with cinnamon and serve with coconut yoghurt.